-The senior member of the UMD football family, John Steger embarks on his 16th season -- in his second tour of duty -- as the Bulldogs’ defensive coordinator in 2016.
-He thrived in that role for 11 years before departing in 2009 for Southern Illinois University, where he served as the Salukis’ inside linebackers coach and special teams coordinator for a pair of years, prior to returning to the Bulldog fold.
+The senior member of the UMD football family, John Steger embarks on his 18th season -- in his second tour of duty -- as the Bulldogs’ defensive coordinator in 2018.
+He first thrived in that role for 11 years before departing in 2009 for Southern Illinois University, where he served as the Salukis’ inside linebackers coach and special teams coordinator for a pair of years, prior to returning to the Bulldog fold.

-Under Steiger’s expert watch, UMD has consistently finished among the league leaders in a number of defensive statistical categories.
-That includes in 2015 when the Bulldogs paced the Northern Sun Intercollegiate Conference in passing defense ( 162.1 yards per game) and pass efficiency defense (95.41 - -the third best figure in the couuntry).
-On a national scale, UMD has also earned plenty of notice both as a team and individually.
-Three years ago, for example, the Bulldog ranked fourth among all NCAA II institutions in total defense (281.9 yards per game) and were fifth in rushing defense (77.6 ypg).
-In 2008, Steger was chosen as a finalist for the footballscoop.com NCAA Coordinator of the Year Award after the Bulldogs allowed just four defensive touchdowns over the course of their four-game NCAA II national title run.
-During his 15 years at UMD, he has helped produce 13 All-Americans and 34 All-NSIC/North Central Conference first team selections.
+Under Steger’s expert watch, UMD has consistently finished among the league and NCAA II leaders in a number of defensive statistical categories.
+That includes in 2017 when the Bulldogs topped the Northern Sun Intercollegiate Conference -- and were second nationally -- in third down conversion defense (24.8 percent) as well as fewest first downs allowed (155, which ranked third nationally) and red zone defense (.600, the second best mark in the country).
+Over the course of the season, UMD also went over 16 consecutive quarters without giving up a point, a school-record run that stretched from Oct.
+7 to Nov.
+4. In 2008, Steger was chosen as a finalist for the footballscoop.com NCAA Coordinator of the Year Award after the Bulldogs allowed just four defensive touchdowns over the course of their four-game NCAA II national title run.
+During his 17 years at UMD, he has helped produce 14 All-Americans and 40 different All-NSIC/North Central Conference first team selections.

 Steger joined the UMD football program in 1999 after working the previous 11 seasons as a defensive coordinator at two NCAA III schools.
 He served a seven-year stint at University of Wisconsin-Eau Claire, and in his final year there, the Blugolds topped the Wisconsin Intercollegiate Athletic Conference in total defense, rushing defense, and scoring defense.
 For his efforts, the Wisconsin High School Coaches Association chose him as their 1998 College Assistant Coach of the Year.